Motivic invariants of p-adic fields: Introduction

 \subsection{Acknowledgments}

-It is a genuine pleasure to thank my advisor, Igor Kriz, for his input and help during this project.
+This paper represents the first half of my thesis and it is a genuine pleasure to thank my advisor, Igor Kriz, for his input and help.
 I would also like to thank Mike Hill and Paul Arne {\O}stv{\ae}r for their encouragement and interest over the summer of 2009.
+Finally, I would like to thank the anonymous referee for numerous stylistic improvements, a correction to the proof of Theorem \ref{thm:cohomkgl}, a strengthening of Proposition \ref{prop:relns}, and a streamlined method of proof for Theorem \ref{thm:BPGL} that avoided dependence on $K$-theory computations.